WHY DO WE COLLECT DATA?

-The Ginger and Spice Festival collects your personal data when you decide to communicate or interact with us in any of the following ways:
+The Ginger and Spice Festival and Spice Larder collects your personal data when you decide to communicate or interact with us for one of the following reasons:

 - You buy a ticket to one of our festival fringe events